• Skip to primary navigation

 I do not recommend freezing this cheesecake as the texture will be compromised once it is defrosted.
 Luckily cheesecake keeps very well in the fridge so that you can save it for a few days.

-How do I serve vanilla cheesecake?
+How do I serve cheesecake?

 new york style cheesecake